Defining SQL Queries

 insert into blogs (userid, title, content, published)

-values (:userid, :title, :content, :published);
+values (:userid, :title, :contents, :published);

 queries = aiosql.from_path("blogs.sql", "psycopg2")